Resource Management System

 - Each PRI file contains a named collection of resources, referred to as a resource map.
 When a PRI file from a package is loaded, the resource map name is verified to match the package identity name.

-- PRI files contain only data, so they don't use the portable executable (PE) format.
+- PRI files are data-only and don't use the portable executable (PE) format.
 They are specifically designed to be data-only as the resource format for Windows.
 They replace resources contained within DLLs in the Win32 app model.